RyuuXS/Reforestation/README.md

-## My pet mouse 'Elvis' died last night.
-He was caught in a trap..
+## What is a vampire's favorite fruit?
+A blood orange.